TACIXAT/JavaRE/README.md

 Initial goal will be Java 7, since that's what I'm looking at rn.
 After that we'll target all the LTS releases (8, 11, ...?).
 Should be relatively easy to pull out instruction specifications from the online Java pages (see gen.py somewhere in this repo).
 About 60% instructions are a single byte or whatever, so we should only have to think about 50 of them.
 I'd wager the worse of my two dogs that most those 50 are automatble too.

-# Goal

-Initally cloning WASMFile for Java class files.
-Once I can parse and disassemble the goal is to make a nice RE framework.
-Let's see what I can get done in a weekend!

 ## Target Features

-* Handle single class
 * Handle JAR file
 * Variable renaming
   - Create shadow constant pool